Seán Ó hEinirí: TV appearances

 Ó hEinirí was filmed for the 6-part BBC documentary In Search of the Trojan War, which was broadcast in 1985.
 According to the documentary, he was illiterate.
 He also featured on a Morning Ireland report broadcast on 25 July that year.

 In 1986 Ó hEinirí featured in Episode 8 of the Emmy-award winning series The Story of English, also produced by the BBC, which discussed the Irish influence on the English language.

 Linguistic significance

 It was estimated by Whitley Stokes that there were around 800,000 monolingual Irish speakers in 1800, which had declined to about 320,000 by the end of the famine, and to less than 17,000 by 1911.
-Monolingual speakers remained in the 1950s, but by the 1980s and 1990s they had all but disappeared. Ó hEinirí may have been the last monolingual speaker of the Irish language.
+Monolingual speakers remained in the 1950s, but by the 1980s and 1990s they had all but disappeared.

 Later life and death

 He remained in the village of Cill Ghallagáin, where he was known as a seanfhondúir ('old-timer, original inhabitant').
 He died on 26 July 1998 and was survived by his wife, Máire (who died in 2001).
 He is buried in Kilgalligan Cemetery.